senior-cyber-developer/snips-app-collection/README.md

 __Improve An Existing App:__

 * Add new intents
-* Improve the infos on the dashboard
+* Improve the infos provided on the dashboard
 * ...

 __Other:__

-* Improve this README (with e.g. new ideas :wink:)
+* Improve this README (e.g. with new hacktoberfeset ideas :wink:)
 * Improve any of the main compontents (intent listener service or the dashboard)
 * ...